A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

-We continue with calculating the FRU values for unprotected features such that we can study protected features in a dataset-wide perspective.
-This study is designated as Level-1 analysis since one feature from the feature set is suppressed at a time.
-Note that these values should not be interpreted as the absolute relevance of each feature in the classification process since we do not analyse the relationships for all possible feature combinations as needed in a feature selection context.
+We continue with calculating the FRU values for all features to study the protected ones in a wider perspective.
+We designate this step as level-1 analysis since one feature is suppressed at a time and denote it as $\Omega(f_{i})$ where $f_{i}$ is either protected or unprotected.
+Observe that these values should not be interpreted as the absolute relevance of each feature in the classification process since we do not analyse the relationships for all possible feature combinations as needed in a feature selection context.
 Instead, we aim to investigate the extent to which protected features behave similarly to the unprotected ones.
-This is made possible by dividing each FRU value by the greatest FRU value among all problem features.
+This is made possible by dividing each FRU value by the greatest FRU value among all problem features and is defined mathematically in Section~\ref{sec:simulations:case2}.
 Table~\ref{tab:fruncertainty} portrays these results.
 Moreover, we report a correlation measure between each protected feature and the unprotected ones and whether or not the correlation is significant.
 Further details about the correlation measure will be disclosed in the last sub-section since it will be the tool we will use to detect implicit bias in the dataset.

-The results reveal that the feature having the largest FRU value is \textit{checking account}, which will serve as a reference feature.
-We notice that \textit{age}'s FRU value is among the five smallest FRU values and at least three times lower than \textit{checking account}'s FRU value. \textit{Gender}'s FRU value is among the medium-ranked FRU values and about half of \textit{checking account}'s FRU value.
+The results reveal that the feature having the largest FRU value is \textit{Checking account}, which will serve as a reference feature.
+We notice that \textit{Age}'s FRU value is among the five smallest FRU values and at least three times lower than \textit{Checking account}'s FRU value. \textit{Gender}'s FRU value is among the medium-ranked FRU values and about half of \textit{Checking account}'s FRU value.
 In this research, the change occurring in the boundary regions (as quantified by the FRU measure) after removing a protected feature is defined as \textit{explicit bias}.